seatgeek/druzhba/README.rst

 .. begin-lede

-Druzhba is a friendly tool for moving data around.
+Druzhba is a friendly framework for building data pipelines.
 It efficiently copies data from your production/transactional databases to your data warehouse.

 A Druzhba pipeline connects one or more source databases to a target database.
 It *pulls* data incrementally from each configured source table and writes to a